guillermo-carrasco/guillermo-carrasco.github.com/_posts/2014-10-14-genomics-reference-data-the-fragmentation-problem-part-i.md

 Last July I was in Boston to attend the [BOSC conference][bosc] and previous hackathon.
 And I thought it would be a good opportunity to ask around what people was doing to solve this problem in their research groups.
 I set up a survey that participants would fill in.
 I also tweeted the survey so that other people could fill it.
-[This][survey] is the survey, it is now unlinked from the responses sheet, so basically it is not accepting new entries.

 In the following lines, I’ll try to summarise and make some sense from the responses I obtained.
 While I was writing, I realised that I have a lot to say, so I decided